Lightnet/sdl3_opengl_node2d/README.md

     - [x] Input/Output Ports: Green squares for input ports, red squares for output ports, with text labels (e.g., “In1”, “Out1”).
     - [x] Connections:
         - [x] Left-click a red output square, then a green input square to connect with a white line.
-        - [x] Left-click a green input square to disconnect a specific connection.
+        - [x] Middle-click a disconnect a specific connection.
-    - [ ] Node Addition: Right-click away from green squares to add a new node at the click position.
+    - [x] Node Addition: Right-click away from green squares to add a new node at the click position.
+    - [x] delete. drag and delete key.
     - [ ] Panning: Middle-click and drag to pan the view.
     - [ ] Zooming: Scroll wheel to zoom in/out (0.5x to 2.0x), centered on the mouse cursor.
     - [ ] Menus: Planned for node type selection and configuration.